scipy/scipy.org/www/scipylib/building/windows.rst

 Make sure that each variable makes sense.
 More specifically, make sure that the path that `OPENBLAS_ROOT` points to can be deleted.
 Make sure that the `OPENBLAS_COMMIT` points to the version that you want to build.
-Make sure that the architecture is correctly set.
+Make sure that the architecture is correctly set to either 32 or 64 bit.
 And after you've made sure of that, build OpenBLAS.

 .. code:: shell